The WATER Institute Brings Beaver Coexistence to California’s Central Valley

 One neighbor shared, “It is so amazing to see everyone here as an advocate for these animals.
 One thought in our neighborhood was simply to get rid of beaver.
 Meanwhile, I started researching what they bring to the table for the ecosystem, and I thought, something’s gotta be done.
 So, I put some calls in and then found the Beaver Coexistence Training and Support program with OAEC.
 I can’t thank you all enough for building this coalition.
 Seeing how we can all work together and coexist with beaver is huge.”

 Thanks to the newly installed Pond Leveler, the neighborhood creek in El Dorado Hills stays stable even after heavy morning rains.
-Photo: Brock Dolman
+Photo: Brock Dolman/OAEC

 Grey Hayes, who manages The WATER Institute’s Beaver Coexistence Training and Support Program, shared that the program funded two Pond Levelers and an installation partnership, which enabled us to use their neighborhood creek as a BeaverCorps training site.
-RHCSD members noted that, as a small community with a modest budget, this grant helped the project gain traction with the neighborhood Board.
+Community services district members noted that, as a small neighborhood with a modest budget, this grant helped the project gain traction with the Board of Directors.

 With that, the tour group set off to see the creek and the Pond Levelers in action.
 The newly installed devices were functioning effectively and stabilizing pond levels, even after heavy rain brought higher flows.